isomerpages/chi-ogpshowcase/_products/CheckFirst/Description.md

 ### **What to expect**

-Users will be able to
+In CheckFirst, you will be able to set questions in the form of:
+* Yes/no
+* Free text
+* Multiple-choice
+* Constants Table
+* Date calculation
+* Complex calculation

 ![](/images/Asset%201@5.png)

 ![](/images/Yes_No%20step%203.png)